Chrysalis House or another treatment program may be able to help. To find the program right for you click on the button below.

 May I bring a cell phone?
 A laptop?
 A desktop computer?
 A television?
 A stereo?

-Cell phones and laptops are permitted during free time although abuse of this privilege may result in temporary prohibition of use.
+No use of cell phones, tablets or laptops during Phase 1 (approximately first 30 days) of treatment.
+After Phase 1 cell phones, tablets and laptops are permitted during free time although abuse of this privilege may result in temporary prohibition of use.
 Desktop computers, TVs, and stereos are not permitted primarily due to space concerns.

 Should I bring money?